CA-APM/ca-papim-calculator/README.md

 ```

 ## Installation
-**Important!** Before installing this aggregation calculator you **MUST** change the existing javascript calculator `apim.js` as described under Prerequisites and configure it for your environment.
+**Important!** Before installing this aggregation calculator you **MUST** change the existing javascript calculator `apim.js` as described under Prerequisites and configure `apim-aggregation.js` for your environment.

 Only then copy `apim-aggregation.js` to `<EM_HOME>/scripts/apim.js`.